cleveland-youth-football/7824/content/Beaverton Notes.md

 - Keep your head up Drake M, crackback block like this is how Henry got a concussion last year

 https://youtu.be/NWBWZrgsKMM?t=147
-- Jude if nothing comes out of the backfield this is a blitz to your size; instead of dancing around, tackle the ball carrier in the backfield!
+- Jude if nothing comes out of the backfield this is a blitz to your side; instead of dancing around, tackle the ball carrier in the backfield!

 https://youtu.be/NWBWZrgsKMM?t=234
 - Jude it took me calling this 2-3 times before you threw the ball; see how even a not perfect spiral can get the job done?